gurrenm3/BTD-Mod-Helper/Wiki/Custom-Textures-and-Displays.md

 `PrefabName`: The name of your Prefab within the bundle (case sensitive)

-Other class members you you can utilize are
+Other class members you can utilize are

 `MaterialName`: Set this to automatically apply a material from your bundle with the given name to your display